Everyone

 Changing the hours of work

-If an employee or employer wants to change the hours of work, both should agree to this in writing in the employment agreement.
+If an employee or employer wants to change the hours of work, both should agree to this in writing in the A written document setting out the terms and conditions of employment agreed by the employer and employee (also known as a ‘contract of service’).
+It can include other contractual documents and agreements made by the employer and employee.
+Every employee must have a written employment agreement.

 Hours of work in an employment agreement might include that an employee also does additional work, as reasonably required by an employer.
-The agreement should include any compensation for this overtime.
+The agreement should include any compensation for this Any hours an employee works over and above their normal weekly hours.

 If an employment agreement has the employee's hours of work, then an employer cannot change them without the employee's agreement.